blablanumerodeux/blablanumerodeux.github.io/content/posts/my-first-post.md

 A list of various available services will be displayed to the homeless people along with the current state of the service.

-Project made with Spring Boot 1 (No Webflux), Swagger, ReactJs, PostgresQL, Maven, CircleCI, and Docker.
+Project made with Spring Boot 1 (No Webflux), Swagger, Angular, PostgresQL, Maven, CircleCI, and Docker.

 See project front hosted on github:  [https://homeless.project.lambla.eu](https://homeless.project.lambla.eu)